 Dr. Crystal Fleming is professor of sociology and Africana studies and associate faculty in the Department of Women’s, Gender and Sexuality Studies at Stony Brook University.
 She is an author, public intellectual and expert on global racism and white supremacy.

 Confronting Challenges.
 Creating Change.

 Through individual and community engagement, we reach hearts.
 Through inclusive education and programming, we nourish minds.
 Through institutional change and collaborations, we realign systems.
 Since its beginning, Smith has been at the forefront of envisioning a world where we all belong.
 Cromwell Day gives us an opportunity to reflect upon our accomplishments and look ahead to all that we can still do to evolve and transform.
 Every voice matters, and every step—whether large or small—makes a difference.

 Equity & Inclusion in Action: Selected Examples from 2020–21

-At the 2019 ceremony, the college announced that the event would be renamed Cromwell Day, following the wishes of the Cromwell family and out of a desire to honor the legacies of both Otelia Cromwell 1900 and her niece Adelaide Cromwell ’40.
+Mary Maples Dunn, then president of Smith College, initiated Otelia Cromwell Day in 1989 to provide an opportunity for further education and reflection about issues of diversity and racism.
+At the 2019 ceremony, the college announced that the event would be renamed Cromwell Day, following the wishes of the Cromwell family and to honor the legacies of both Otelia Cromwell 1900 and her niece, Adelaide Cromwell ’40.